 Employees and students should be prepared to cope with the hazards and disasters that threaten the day-to-day functions of the College.
-The following instructions were prepared to help you know what to do if there is a weather emergency.
+The following instructions were prepared to help you know what to do if there is an emergency.

 Before taking any action, be sure you are not endangering yourself.
 Avoid any unstable structures, electrical wires, toxic fumes, chemical spills, fire, etc. Do not jeopardize your life or the lives of others in attempting to save personal or College property.

 - Your name